dheerajck/hn-who-is-hiring-frontend/README.md

-# Who's Hiring — Hacker News Job Search
+# Hacker News Job Who is hiring frontend

 Try it out: [here](https://dheerajck.github.io/hnwhoishiring/)

-An intuitive and easy to use frontend for Hacker News Who's Hiring threads in your browser -- completely local, no data leaves your browser.
+An intuitive and easy to use frontend for Hacker News Who is Hiring threads in your browser -- completely local, no data leaves your browser.

 ## Search Query Syntax

-Use the following syntax to filter job posts:
+Here are some example search queries you can try right now:

 - **`remote`**
   Matches jobs containing the word or substring `remote`.